-The Computer Competency Test is treated as a regular academic course (COMP 1AA0) and you will register using Tigeri.
+The Computer Competency Test is treated as a regular academic course (COMP1@@0) and you will register using Banner.
+It is offered in Fall and Spring semesters.

 The test, which is taken on-line, consists of fifty multiple-choice questions covering the COMP1000 Personal Computer Applications course material (Windows 2000, MS Office XP, FrontPage2002, Internet Explorer).
 You will need to schedule the course in the semester prior to the term in which you need to complete COMP 1000.